On this page:

 In February 2021, Skills Ministers considered initial options to support improvements to VET delivered to secondary students.
 They requested officials undertake work to further scope the options.

-A new working group of education and skills government officials will further explore reform options.
+A working group of education and skills government officials will further explore reform options.
 These include considering the development of a National VET in Schools Strategy in line with Recommendation 10 of the Review of Senior Secondary Pathways into work, further education and training.